-Country Direct contact of domestic LEA to physical/legal persons in foreign jurisdiction (Q 3.3.1) Direct contact of foreign LEA within national jurisdiction (Q 3.3.2 - 3.3.3) Albania Prosecutor: Direct contact by the prosecutor is allowed, for any type of holder of data.
+Country Direct contact of domestic LEA to physical/legal persons in foreign jurisdiction (Q 3.3.1) Direct contact of foreign LEA within national jurisdiction (Q 3.3.2 - 3.3.3) 1.
+Albania Prosecutor: Direct contact by the prosecutor is allowed, for any type of holder of data.
 Judicial police officers: Direct contact is allowed, but only to obtain subscriber information.
 A possible solution will be to request the data to the local representative of the ISP.
 No explicit prohibition under domestic law.
 A court order is required for content data.
 Sanction (where domestic preconditions are not fulfilled): The contact qualifies as an offence.
-Armenia The law does not prevent such contacts, although the execution of a request depends on ISPs or entity requested.
-A court order is required for all types of data.
-Australia No specific legal basis under national law.
+2. Armenia The law does not prevent such contacts, although the execution of a request depends on ISPs or entity requested.
+It is possible under the law but the response depends on the ISP or entity.
+3. Australia No specific legal basis under national law.
 In practice, data is sought by way of a mutual assistance request.
-In practice, this may occur if agency is aware that the applicable national law for the ISP would allow direct request, otherwise data is No legal basis under national law.
+In practice, this may occur if agency is aware that the applicable national law for the ISP would allow direct request, otherwise data is sought by No legal basis under national law.
 Such action is limited under national law (carriers of data can be compelled to release material only in certain cases).
-Sanction (for the holder of the data): Offence punished by up to 2 years of imprisonment.
+Sanction (for the holder of the data): Offence punished by up to 2 years of